Figure 1.-- |

 It was the Soviet Union not Germany that first struck after the invasion of Poland.
 Finland is located on the far northern perifery of Europe.
 Rarely has Finland played a significant role in European history.
 For a few months, however, it was the Finns who galantly resisted totalitarian resistance.
 The first effective resistance after a decade of totalitarian successes.
-Only 2 months after seizing eastern Poland, the Soviet Union on November 30, 1939 invaded Finland, launching the Winter War.
-Stalin sought a security belt to the west.
-Finland was the next step in that process.
+Only 2 months after seizing eastern Poland, the Soviet Union invaded Finland (November 30, 1939).
+This was the beginning of what became known as the Winter War.
+Stalin's goals are unclear.
+The Soviets claomed they wanted a security belt to the west.
+This may have been the first step in regaining old Tsarist borders using the samectactics persued against the Baltic Republics.
+Finland after Poland was the next step in that process.
 Soviet planes and naval vessels bombarded Finish cities.
+The international community was apauled.
 Roosevelt called it the "rape of Finland".
 [Freidel, p.
 324.]
 Former Ameican President Herbert Hoover, who had organized American relief efforts for Belgium during World War I, headed voluntary war relief for the Finns.
-(The President hoped that Hoover would work with Mrs. Roosevelt to work on Government sponsored civilian war relief for the Allies.
-Such was Hoover animosity toward Roosevelt that he refused.
-If he had agreed, he suely would haave eventually headed American World War II relief efforts.
+(The President hoped that Hoover would work with Mrs. Roosevelt to assist with Government sponsored civilian war relief for the Allies.
+Such was Hoover animosity toward Roosevelt, however, that he refused.
+If he had agreed, he suely would have eventually headed American World War II relief efforts.
 [Freidel, p.325.]
-The Finns and Soviets reached a peace agreement in March 1940.
+The outnummered and out-gunned Finns inflicted enormous losses on the Red Army, but the weight iof Soviet power eventually forced the Finns back.
+The Finns and Soviets eventually reached a peace agreement (March 1940).
+Given the scale of the Soviet victory, historians have decribed the terms of the peace settlement as 'moderate', but Stalin's calculations are still debated.
 The Soviets got the security belt they wanted around Lenningrad.
 The Soviet invasion of Finland had significant repercussions.
 The Allies for a time considered actively aiding Finland, but the Germans offensives in the West soon made that impossible.
 The Red Army energed victorious from the Winter War (1939-40), but at considerable cost.
 The poor performance of the Red Army in Finland was a factor in Hitler's decission to attack the Soviet Union before Britain had been defeated.

 NAZI Foreign Minister Ribbentrop and newly appointed Soviet Commissar for Foreign Affairs Molotov on August 23, 1939, signed the Nazi-Soviet Non-Aggression Pact.
 At the time of the signing, British and French delegations were in Moscow trying to reach an understanding with Stalin.
 Hewas convinced, however, that they were tring to draw him into a war with Hitler.
 The two countries which until that time had been bitter foes, pledged not attack each other.
 Any problems developing between the two countries were to be delt with amicably.
 It was last for 10 years.
 The Pact shocked the world and the purpose was immedietly apparent.
 It meant that Germany could attack Poland without fear of Soviet intervention.
 Thus after defeating Poland, Germany did not have to fear a full-scale European war on two fronts.
 What was not known at the time was that there was a secret protocol to the pact which in effect divided Eastern Europe betwen the two countries.
 This protocol was discoered after the end of the World War II in 1945.
 The Soviets continued to deny this protocol until 1989.
 The NAZIs 8 days after signing the Pact invade Poland on September 1, 1939, launching World War II.
 Although the Soviet's did not enter the War against Britain and France, the Soviets were virtual NAZI allies as they provided large quantaies of strategic materials, especially oil.
 Communist parties in Britainand France opposedthe war effort.
 The Communst Party in America opposed President Roosevelt's efforts to expand defense spending and assist Britain and France